 During my off time I would visit friends on the Lower East Side, do some grass and acid (but always had some Thorazine or Vitamin B-12 or downs to counter a bad trip if need be), and kept a low profile.
 I remember meeting one of my dad’s old friends (both he and mom had been dead some years by then) on the street in midtown – Nate was his name – part of the Jewish business, legal and social community dad belonged to (he in real estate and insurance), and Nate asked me how and what I was doing.
 I told him I was a coffee boy at Schraffts’, and doing well.
 He paled when I told him that, evidently embarrassed at my low station in life!
 But I was a poet, with a paying job, and content with my lot, and marched to the beat of a different drum than my dad and his colleagues.
 I remember dad once telling me, “I’d rather you earn one honest dollar than write a thousand poems.”
 I was for years the black sheep of the family, getting kicked out of this school and that, a wild and unprincipled youth.
 Around age 20 I’d had a vision – while on organic mescaline (my first trip) – of the depth and profundity of life and of people’s beings, and was on a quest to plumb what I could of these, and the counter-culture seemed filled with kindred spirits, and thus I was pretty much “a rolling stone, no direction home,” 25 now, a seeker, a hitch-hiker, two of whose heroes were Kerouac and Dylan.

-Seventeen Magazine.
+On my rounds with the coffee cart one stop was at the editorial offices of Seventeen Magazine.
 Among the people who came to me for coffee was this petite, lovely young woman, an editor there, Sherry.
 I was quite taken by her, and she responded with great pleasantness.
 (I had deeply buried the awareness of my ontologic dilemma, and this was not on my mind.)

 I wrote her a poem, and the simplicity and beauty of it stunned her; the menial servant whose palm she daily crossed with silver was an accomplished poet, a seeker in the deeps of being, and a seeker also of her love.